Descent098/compsci/compsci-kb/programming/Encodings.md

 print(result) # [104, 101, 108, 108, 111]
 ```

-Documents used to commonly use ascii because each characteris guarenteed to be at most 1 byte (8 bits, since 8 bits can represent 256 values).
-This made early networking code simpler because you could read files 1 byte at a time and be guarenteed 1 letter!
+Documents used to commonly use ascii because each character is guaranteed to be at most 1 byte (8 bits, since 8 bits can represent 256 values).
+This made early networking code simpler because you could read files 1 byte at a time and be guaranteed 1 letter!

 #### UFT-8